Adnan Hussain

-Adnan Hussain (born July 1989) is a British independent politician and solicitor who has served as Member of Parliament (MP) for Blackburn since 2024.
+Adnan Hussain (born July 1989) is a British independent politician, solicitor and barrister who has served as Member of Parliament (MP) for Blackburn since 2024.

 He is a founding member of the Independent Alliance.

 Early life

 Adnan Hussain was born in Burnley, Lancashire.
 He attended Mansfield High School and Blackburn College.
 In his gap year after school, he opened and ran a car wash business in Darwen.
 He then graduated with a Bachelor of Laws degree from the University of Central Lancashire.

 Legal and business career

 Hussain was admitted as a solicitor in August 2022.
 From 2017 to 2025 he was a director at Bank View Solicitors in Blackburn, Lancashire.
 He is a director of two small private companies dealing in real estate.

 In the Register of Members' Financial Interests, Hussain has declared shareholdings of over 15% in five companies and ownership of two residential properties in Burnley that provide a rental income of more than £10,000 a year.